Fast Agent-Based Simulation Framework with Applications to Reinforcement Learning and the Study of Trading Latency Effects: Related Work

 \section{Related Work}

-Beyond simple market replay approaches, there still is a need for publicly available ABM software sufficiently generic to be capable of simulating the markets at scale.
+Beyond simple market replay approaches, there still is a need for publicly available ABM software sufficiently generic to be capable of simulating the markets and many other environments at scale.
 Our toolbox was designed to meet this demand.
-The most closely related toolboxes we are aware of include Adaptive Modeler \cite{adaptiveModeller}, Swarm \cite{swarmSoftware}, and ABIDES \cite{byrd2019abides}.
+The most closely related toolboxes we are aware of include Adaptive Modeler \cite{adaptiveModeller}, Swarm \cite{swarmSoftware}, NetLogo \cite{sklar2007netlogo}, Repast \cite{collier2003repast}, and ABIDES \cite{byrd2019abides}.
 In what is to follow, we briefly summarise the features of these packages in relation to ours.

 \emph{Adaptive Modeler} \cite{adaptiveModeller} is a ``freemium'' specialized market simulator first released in 2003 and still maintained.
 At the core of the software is a virtual market featuring a predefined set of classes of agents that may be further adjusted by the user by changing various parameters such as the population sizes, agent wealth, or class mutation probability.
 Once an environment consisting of traders and traded assets is specified, the user may start the simulation whilst keeping track of outputs such as the event log, quotes, or various economic statistics.
 All of these functionalities are -- or can easily be -- implemented in MAXE as well.
 In addition however, MAXE also allows the creation of completely customised agents with arbitrary behavior and simulate them on an arbitrary timescale, as the unit time step is not bound to any physical measure of time and can thus be chosen to represent an arbitrarily small fraction of a second.